Electronics notes/Various wireless notes

 EU identity cards

-order of meters
+order of a few meters

 Old IrDA could do dozens of kbit/s, much like serial port of the time.